Davemane42/ComfyUI_Dave_CustomNode/README.md

 # Davemane42's Custom Node for [ComfyUI](https://github.com/comfyanonymous/ComfyUI)

-# MultiAreaConditioning
+# MultiAreaConditioning 2.0
+### require ComfyUI updated after 28th March 2023

-Let you visualize the default ConditioningSetArea node
+Let you visualize the ConditioningSetArea node for better control
-If width/height are left at 0, nothing will be outputed from that area
+Right click on the node to add/remove inputs
+Display what node is associated with current input selected

 <img src="./images/MultiAreaConditioning_node.png" width="500px">

 this also come with a <strong>ConditioningUpscale</strong> node.